nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/ucTJ1fe1CvQ/index.md

 ---
 title: 'Unlocking the Power of Assumptions in Product Development: Why the PPDV Course is a Game-Changer'
+description: Unlock the secrets to impactful product development!
+Join me as I explore the importance of addressing assumptions and creating user-centred solutions.
 date: 2024-11-10
 videoId: ucTJ1fe1CvQ
 url: /resources/videos/:slug